TKleanthousT/stanley_cbp/README.md

 - Interpolative potential for less computational load

 ## Scientific Context
-Stanley was first validated on the **Kepler** circumbinary-planet sample, where it successfully recovered all known CBPs including **Kepler-47 b/c/d**, searched for additional planets using variable-duration stacked transit detection, and demonstrated sensitivity to planets smaller than roughly three Earth radii in about half the systems.
+STANLEY was first validated on the **Kepler** circumbinary-planet sample, where it successfully recovered all known CBPs including **Kepler-47 b/c/d**, searched for additional planets using variable-duration stacked transit detection, and demonstrated sensitivity to planets smaller than roughly three Earth radii in about half the systems.
 The current version extends the pipeline to **TESS**, enabling large-scale searches of low-mass eclipsing binaries and supporting **demographic studies** of small circumbinary planets.

 ## Repository Structure and Data Requirements